 Rev. Patrick J. Lynch, S.J.

-Rev. Patrick Lynch, S.J., professor of religious studies & theology and director of the College’s Core Curriculum, entered the Jesuits in 1960 and was ordained a priest in 1972.
-He received a doctorate in Christian Theology from the University of Chicago and currently teaches courses on Catholic Social Ethics, Religion and Politics, and the Jesuits.
+Rev. Patrick Lynch, S.J., Jesuit Associate for Mission & Identity and professor emeritus of religious studies & theology, entered the Jesuits in 1960 and was ordained a priest in 1972.
+He received a doctorate in Christian Theology from the University of Chicago and has served as Rector of the Canisius Jesuit community, as a Director of the College’s Core Curriculum, and as Chair of the Religious Studies & Theology Department during his time at Canisius College.
+He now runs workshops and discussions about Jesuit history and values and spirituality in addition to teaching courses occasionally.
 Prior to beginning full-time teaching duties at Canisius College in 1987, he taught at St. Peter’s Prep in Jersey City and LeMoyne College.
-Currently he is a Carnegie Scholar for the Scholarship of Teaching and Learning.

 Fr.
 Thomas Slon, S.J.

 Thomas R. Slon, S.J., rector of the Canisius Jesuit Community, administers the Jesuit community, fosters its spiritual well-being, and assists the directors of the apostolic works where the Jesuits minster.
 Most recently, he served as the executive assistant (Socius) for the New York Provincial and then the U.S. Northeast Province.
 Before these administrative posts, he worked as an intern architect at the University of Scranton and then as a licensed architect at Arthur John Sikula, Associates in New York City.
 His architectural interest was Church renovation after Vatican II.

 A native of Cheektowaga, NY, Father Slon entered the Society of Jesus in 1979 and was ordained a priest at St. Joseph’s Cathedral in Buffalo in 1990.